The West Lancashire Light Railway is a short two-foot gauge passenger-carrying railway.

 From small beginnings in the 1960s, it has grown to include a number of historic steam locomotives, which have been restored on site.
 We also have many examples of small industrial diesels that were once commonplace in Lancashire and surrounding areas.

-The Railway is operated entirely by volunteers, and is funded by fare income, donations
+The Railway is a registered charity operated entirely by volunteers, and funded by fare income, donations and membership fees.

 We offer a family-friendly venue for visitors interested in live steam railways and the preservation of our industrial heritage.
 Many of our visitors are locals who come regularly

 to ride our trains, whilst for special events people come from near and far to see our latest attractions.
 These include visiting engines, freight trains, traction engines, vintage cars

 Station Road, Hesketh Bank, Nr Preston PR4 6SP

 Registered Charity No.1121149

 (follow our tweets!)